-As most you know I have been challenging myself for the past two years to land 100 super size bluegills during the spawning season.
-Well this year I am going to add a new twist to the quest; I am starting my challenge early in March and ending it the last of June.
+As most of you know I have been challenging myself for the past two years to land 100 supersize bluegills during the spawning season.
+Well, this year I am going to add a new twist to the quest; I am starting my challenge early in March and ending it the last of June.
 This early start will give me the chance to land some monster bulls before they ever spawn.
-No one in the area fishes for these fish until they go on bed, so the early start will give me the edge.
+No one in the area fishes for these fish until they go on the bed, so the early start will give me the edge.
 I will be using nymphs in the form of wet flies and weighted nymphs.
 This means fishing much deeper water as oppose to the spawning depths.
 The rod weights will also have to be altered as well to compliment the nymphs.
 I like to use at least a 5 weight when I am going down under and a 4 weight when I am fishing the dries and poppers.
 I intend to use more dries this year along with the tiny poppers, especially in the clear waters of Smith.
 I feel the dries will help attract the bigger gills off the rock walls early with all the insect activity happening there.

 One of the best nymphs to use off the deep banks early is the famous bugger

 How could I do this post on bluegills and not mention the Black Gnat, as I have said many times the best-wet fly I have ever used for gills-sorry the company that tied this pattern has gone out of business, I bought all he had left, which was close to 50 flies.